Foomatic

 Linux/Unix printing process.
 The foomatic filter is applied when conversion from PostScript to raster takes place.

 Foomatic is a configurable printing filter.
 It uses PPD files as configuration to generate appropriate output for a given printer.
-It is spooler independent which means it can be used with Common Unix Printing System (CUPS), LPRng and others.
+It is spooler independent which means it can be used with CUPS, LPRng and others.
 It uses Ghostscript in the background, using options according to the PPD file of the printer.
 Currently it is developed by the OpenPrinting workgroup of the Linux Foundation.

 Operation

 Like CUPS, foomatic supposes that applications will produce output in PostScript.
 If the output spools to a PostScript printer, no further action is needed.
 Otherwise, the most generic way to act is: